ShamindaKanchana/CreditCard_Fraud_Detection/README.md

    - Random Forest provides insight into the importance of each feature in making predictions.
 This is valuable when trying to understand which features play a significant role in detecting fraudulent transactions.

+## 4.Train and predict using the model

+### Using Random Forest Classifier

+#### I. **Training with Entire Dataset (Unbalanced Data)**

+- **Accuracy:** 99%
+- **Observation:**
+  This high accuracy is misleading due to the dataset's imbalance.
+Since the dataset is skewed towards non-fraud transactions, the model predicts the majority class (non-fraud transactions) more accurately but fails to generalize for minority class instances (fraud cases).

+#### II. **Training with Balanced Dataset, Predicting on Unbalanced Dataset**

+- **Accuracy:** 97%
+- **Observation:**
+  When the model is trained on a balanced dataset and tested on an unbalanced dataset, the accuracy decreases.
+However, this setup improves the model's ability to correctly identify fraud cases, which is the primary goal in fraud detection.

+#### III. **Training with Balanced Dataset, Predicting on Balanced Dataset**

+- **Accuracy:** 95%
+- **Observation:**
+  The accuracy further decreases when both training and prediction are performed using balanced datasets.
+This is because the balanced dataset does not represent the real-world data distribution, making it less suitable for accurate predictions on real-world datasets.

+#### Conclusion

+- **Balanced Data for Training:**
+  Using a balanced dataset to train the model improves its ability to generalize and detect fraud cases effectively, even if it slightly reduces accuracy compared to training on unbalanced data.

+- **Unbalanced Data for Prediction:**
+  Predicting on unbalanced data is more reflective of real-world performance.
+While the accuracy decreases slightly, the model is better at identifying minority class instances (fraud cases).

+#### Recommendation

+- **Training with a Balanced Dataset:**
+  Training with a balanced dataset is a good approach for improving the model's fairness and sensitivity to fraud cases.

+- **Prediction with Unbalanced Dataset:**
+  When predicting, using the original unbalanced dataset is more appropriate to evaluate the model's performance in a real-world scenario.